-Our individual brands have always been passionate about sourcing the freshest and highest quality sushi and seafood possible, and now, as a leading international multi-channel food and restaurant business, it is one of our Group strategic priorities.
+Bento has always been passionate about sourcing the freshest and highest quality sushi and seafood possible, and now, as a leading international multi-channel food and restaurant business, it is one of our strategic priorities.

-With 90% of the world's fish stocks now being overfished or fully exploited and with seafood making up nearly half of our food and beverage annual spend, we recognize that we have an important role to play in safeguarding the future of our oceans.
+With 90% of the world's fish stocks now being overfished or fully exploited and with seafood making up a significant % of annual spend, we recognize that we have an important role to play in safeguarding the future of our oceans.
 Healthy marine ecosystems are critically important not only to our business, but to over 3 billion people around the world who depend on the oceans for their primary source of protein.
 Fishing is also a major source of employment around the world, with 200 million people directly or indirectly employed in fisheries.

 And as the world's population and reliance on fish as a source of protein and employment increases, the pressure on our oceans will only be exacerbated.
-As a fish-focused business we have a responsibility to use our purchasing power and brand influence to drive positive change that will help to protect our oceans and ensure that future generations can continue to enjoy seafood in the way we do today.
+We have a responsibility to use our purchasing power and brand influence to drive positive change that will help to protect our oceans and ensure that future generations can continue to enjoy seafood in the way we do today.